ComedicChimera/chai/docs/shift-reduce-conflicts.md

 is an identifier and `T` is the type.
 However, since this is practically a non-existent use case for `is` and for slicing, there is really no reason to apply any major adjustments to the syntax to "handle" this conflict.

+## Nobreak

+By virtue of the way loops are constructed in Chai, the associativity of the `nobreak` statement can occasionally appear ambiguous.
+For example,

+    for x in s -> for y in x -> some_expr nobreak -> "eg"

+Which loop does the `nobreak` associate with?
+Grammatically, the compiler doesn't know.
+However, since we auto-resolve this conflict in favor of shift, it ends up being the innermost loop (which makes logical sense).